Introducing the Amateur Radio Service

 A global community

-Volunteer Examiners (VEs) present local examination sessions through which one can earn the license required to operate an amateur station.
-These test sessions are held year-round at hundreds of locations such as community centers, schools and conventions.
+Volunteer Examiners (VEs) present local exam sessions through which one can earn the license required to operate an amateur station.
+Testing sessions are held year-round at hundreds of locations such as community centers, schools and conventions.

 VEs are sponsored by Volunteer Examiner Coordinators (VECs) which have joined in the National Council of VECs.
-This non-profit organization develops and publishes the tests as prescribed by the FCC.
+This organization develops the tests under the FCC's direction.

-All test questions and answers are publicly available in the form of Question Pools which are changed, deleted and updated according to schedule.
-Individual tests are composed of subsets of these Question Pools.
-Persons preparing for Amateur Radio exams are advised to ensure that their study books and materials are current with the latest Pools.
+All test questions and answers are publicly available in the form of Question Pools which are changed and updated according to schedule.
+Tests are composed of subsets of these Question Pools.
+Persons preparing for Amateur Radio exams should ensure that their study materials are current with the latest Pools.

 There is no charge to obtain a license, but VEs may collect a small fee to defray the costs of hosting exam sessions.